lawrencecpaulson/lawrencecpaulson.github.io/_posts/2023-01-11-AI_at_Stanford.md

-The advantages of rolling your own OS had to be weighed against the security updates they didn't get, which already in the 1970s left them vulnerable to hacker attacks from across the ARPAnet (that's another story).
+The advantages of rolling your own OS had to be weighed against the security updates they didn't get, which already in the 1970s left them vulnerable to hacker attacks from across the ARPAnet.
+That's another story.

 [John McCarthy](https://en.wikipedia.org/wiki/John_McCarthy_(computer_scientist)),
 the legendary inventor of Lisp, was the scientific director,